All Episodes

 The incident happened on Tuesday morning.

-So they had to bring in porta potties for one day, and the parents went berserk.
+So they had to bring in port-a-potties for one day, and the parents went berserk.

-It's unsanitary, it's disgusting, said one parent.
+It's disgusting, said one parent.

 What are these kids going to use at the local concert?

-You remember what's famous about Port St. Lucie, don't you?
+Anyway, from Port St. Lucie, Florida, you remember what's famous about Port St. Lucie, don't you?

 So Port St. Lucie is on our radar as having a unique population and does unique things.